Ramsey-Gicharu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 13: script that changes the group owner of a file file 14: script that changes the owner and group owner for all files to vinent and staff repectively for all files and dirs in the working dir file 15: script to change ownership of the owner and group owner of a file to vincent and staff repectively
+file 13: script that changes the group owner of a file file 14: script that changes the owner and group owner for all files to vinent and staff repectively for all files and dirs in the working dir file 15: script to change ownership of the owner and group owner of a file to vincent and staff repectively file 16: script to chnage the ownership of a file to betty only if the username = guillame